0xExt3rm/Whois-This/README.md

 ## Disclaimer

 This tool is created strictly for educational purposes and authorized security testing.
-Do not use it against systems or infrastructure without explicit permission.
+Do not use it against systems or infrastructure without explicit permission. (but this is just OSINT :])